-The opt-in and opt-out systems
+The opt-out system

-UK countries operate either an opt-out or opt-in system.
+UK countries operate under an opt-out system.

 Under the opt-out system someone is considered to have agreed to be a donor when they die, unless they have recorded a decision not to donate with the NHS Organ Donor Register (or are in an excluded group).